jondarrer/my-personal-site/src/markdown/automating-repetitive-software-tasks-using-plop.md

 ```

 I purposely left prompts and actions empty, so I could fill them in myself.
-However, I was able to run plop without getting any errors (or any other
+However, I was able to run Plop without getting any errors (or any other
 messages!)

 ## Prompts